MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/deploy/device-restart-notifications.md

 > [!IMPORTANT]
 > Allowing low-rights users to restart a server can potentially impact other users or services.

-## Device restart notifications (version 1906)
+## Device restart notifications
 <!--3976435-->
 Some customers prefer frequent restart notifications and allowing users a short time frame to postpone.
 Others allow users to postpone a restart for longer periods of time, and infrequently notify users of the pending restart.
-Starting in Configuration Manager version 1906, you have additional control over the timing and frequency of restart notifications.
+You have control over the timing and frequency of restart notifications.

 ### Install required software at or after the deadline